domasles/echotuner/README.md

 EchoTuner is a production-ready platform that generates personalized music playlists using artificial intelligence and natural language processing.
 Built with strict dependency requirements, EchoTuner requires both Ollama AI models and Spotify Web API to deliver intelligent music recommendations with zero fallback mechanisms, ensuring consistent AI-driven results.

-The platform consists of a RESTful API service for integration with third-party applications, plus a dedicated user application (coming soon) for direct music discovery and playlist creation.
+The platform consists of a RESTful API service for integration with third-party applications and a dedicated user application for direct music discovery and playlist creation.

 ## Project Status

-**Current Stage: Production-Ready Platform**

-EchoTuner currently consists of a complete, production-ready API backend service designed for integration with music applications, mobile apps, and web platforms.
+EchoTuner currently consists of a mostly complete, production-ready API backend service designed for integration with music applications, mobile apps, and web platforms.
 The API provides intelligent playlist generation capabilities while maintaining strict quality standards through required AI and music service dependencies.

 **Platform Components:**
 - **API Backend**: Complete and production-ready (current release)